RajathSingh3/Age-and-Gender-Prediction-using-CNN/README.md

 # Age-and-Gender-Prediction-using-CNN
-This is a Python based project for predicting age and gender of a person based on pictures using CNN
+This is a Python based Deep Learning project for predicting age and gender of a person based on pictures using CNN

 INSTRUCTIONS:
 1) Train the model using the file Age_Gender_New_Model.ipynb